bakkegaard/benchmark/README.md

 # Benchmark
 A simple benchmark for comparing languages "raw" speed.
-A simple isPrime function is implemented in each language and the program runs a forloop from 2 to the first argument (n) of the function and checks for every loop weather the loop number is a prime.
-It sums the prime and outputs the total number of primes from 2 to N.
+A simple isPrime function is implemented in each language and the program runs a for loop from 2 to the first argument of the program (n) and checks for every loop weather the i-th iteration is a prime.
+It then outputs the total number of primes from 2 to N.

 run with $ time [program] 10000000 (in seconds and real):